News Article

 Pro-Palestine protesters occupy UniMelb professor’s office over ties to Israeli university

-Unimelb for Palestine (UM4P) announced on 7 May that the University of Melbourne has issued multiple students who participated in a sit-in within academic Steven Prawer’s office last year with misconduct notices.
+Unimelb for Palestine (UM4P) announced on 7 May that the University of Melbourne has issued multiple students, who last year participated in a sit-in within academic Steven Prawer’s office, with misconduct notices.
 Hearings will occur on 16 May.
 Students face penalties including a fine of up to $1000, suspension of enrolment, expulsion and exclusion from University grounds.

 Under the Vice-Chancellor Regulation, the University reserves the right to issue allegations of general misconduct for students engaging in ‘improper behaviour in contravention of a provision of a University statute, regulation or policy relating to conduct’.